What is Pediatric Anaphylaxis?

 The rapidly developing symptoms include:

 To prevent anaphylaxis, parents are advised to keep children away from foods and medications that caused past allergic reactions.
 If your child is allergic to certain foods, be careful when the family is eating out.
 Ask detailed questions about the ingredients in a menu serving.
 At the grocery store, carefully examine ingredient labels.
-At home, introduce your child to one new food at a time, and only in small amounts.
-That way, you will better be able to recognize an allergic reaction.

 When you take your child for medical treatment, a physician’s first priority is a physical examination.
 This will assess the child’s airway, breathing and circulation.
 Your doctor will also assess alertness and orientation.
 During the clinical diagnosis for anaphylaxis, the physician will ask parents about their children’s allergies or previous allergic reactions.